 The 2015 Adidas Uprising Champions have made the switch to Nike.
-They surrounded Christ the King point guard Jose Alvarado with high caliber weapons on the wings: Hamidou Diallo and Jordan Tucker.
+They surrounded Christ the King point guard Jose Alvarado with high caliber weapons on the wings: can i buy generic Lyrica Hamidou Diallo and Jordan Tucker.
 Hamidou has established himself as one of the top shooting guards in the country, reminding us of Russell Westbrook the way he attacks the rim with so much intensity.
 Jordan Tucker on the other hand, looked like the player many thought he would be entering high school.
 Tucker was getting it done inside and out all weekend.
 He was attacking the paint, crashing the boards and knocking down the 3-pt shot.
 What was more impressive was how physically in shape he was.
 The addition of Diallo and Tucker fills the void left by Rawle Alkins and Mustapha Heron, but time will tell how successful they will be in one of the most competitive leagues in the country.
 Winning the Playaz Spring Fling was a good start.

 Keith Williams is the Most Underrated Player in NYC